-Let’s use as an example recent research on giving brokerage customers personalized feedback about their activity and success: over 18 months clients were given monthly feedback on how well they had traded considering costs, risk taken, and diversification.
+Let’s use recent research on giving brokerage customers personalized feedback about their activity and success: over 18 months clients were given monthly feedback on how well they had traded considering costs, risk taken, and diversification.
 Customers who received the performance reports traded less, diversified more, earned higher returns, and became more successful investors over time.
-Pretty valuable stuff to the clients!

-Now imagine the conversation between the behavioral designer and the business manager:
+Now imagine the conversation between the behavioral designer and their boss in a brokerage:

 Now imagine if you worked for a fiduciary advisor: it’s a win-win.
 Clients grow their money fast, and you’re providing a valuable service to help them do so.

 The crux is that brokers incentives aren’t well aligned.
 Clients want to grow their money and be smart.
 Brokers want them to trade and hold cash.
 The design you’ll see at a DIY brokerage has been designed, either by commission or omission, to maximize trading and cash holding.